Palestinian Arab Front: Policies

-According to its own proclamations, PAF supports the right of Palestinian refugees "wishing to return to their homes [to] live at peace with their neighbours," in accordance with UN General Assembly Resolution 194; formation of an independent Palestinian state within the borders of 1967 with Jerusalem as its capital, releasing Palestinian prisoners from Israeli jails, destruction of the Israeli West Bank barrier; and evacuation of Israeli settlements from the West Bank.
+According to its own proclamations, PAF supports the right of Palestinian refugees "wishing to return to their homes [to] live at peace with their neighbours," in accordance with UN General Assembly Resolution 194; formation of an independent Palestinian state within the borders of 1967 with Jerusalem as its capital, releasing Palestinian hostages from the Israeli regime, dismantlement of the Israeli West Bank barrier; and evacuation of Israeli settlements from the West Bank.

 Its long-term goals include Arab unity, political integration of the Arab nation of all current Arab states.
 It promotes strengthening of the Arab League and increased Arab economic cooperation.
-The front promotes increased cooperation amongst Islamic countries.
+The front promotes increased cooperation amongst Muslim majority countries.

 The front vows to fight against all forms of financial and administrative corruption and the elimination of favoritism.
 It claims to strive to increase participation of women in Palestinian society.

 Organization

 The organization is led by a Central Committee and a Politburo.
 The General Secretary of the Front is Jameel Shihadeh ('Abu Khaled') and the Secretary of the Central Committee of Salim al-Bardeni, formerly the director of the Palestinian police.
 The group is a member of the Palestine Liberation Organization (PLO), and of the Palestinian National and Islamic Forces, which includes both PLO and non-PLO factions.
 It publishes the magazine Al-Jamahir (الجماهير, 'The Masses') and the bulletin At-Tajdid (التجديد, 'Renewal').